Taken from the classic Sunset Cookbook of Breads, I’ve used this recipe for nearly my entire life.

 In the notes someone had mentioned that his grandmother baked her bananas in order to get enough for a recipe.
 So while the oven was preheating, I took a mostly unripe banana, placed it on some parchment paper and put it in the oven.
 I took it out after 10 minutes, but it could have used another ten, I think.
 It was hot to the touch, and most all of the banana was soft enough for mushing, which I did.

 After the nuts were roasted, I just lifted over the parchment paper to the cutting board, and chopped on that.
 E-Z Cleen-Up!

 Another commenter lined their pan with a length of parchment paper, oiling it before putting down and then a light brush of oil on the bottom after it was set in.
 They said it was helpful to have “handles” to get the bread out, so all the chopped pecans on the top didn’t fall off.
-I used fine sea salt, and organic mellow while miso (mild); I’m showing this as some mentioned that their bread was salty.
+Other Ingredients: I used fine sea salt, and organic mellow white miso (mild); I’m showing this as some mentioned that their bread was salty.
 Ours wasn’t.
 I also added more pecans, subbed in some whole wheat flour.

 Last changes: I added more nuts; scoop off 1/2 cup for the top, and the rest (plus salt) go into the loaf.
 I also cut back on the banana.
 This makes one loaf.